Did you know that the typical American sleeps an average of fewer than 6 hours per night?

-A typical American sleeps an average of less than 6 hours per night.
-The Center for Disease Control and Prevention (CDC) has declared insufficient sleep a ‘public health problem.’
-And now more and more employers are realizing that encouraging employees to nap during the workday is actually more profitable than not!
-Research from the Rand Corporation found that sleep loss costs the U.S. economy $411 billion and 1.23 million work days annually.
+The Center for Disease Control and Prevention (CDC) has declared insufficient sleep as a ‘public health problem.’
+And now more and more employers realize that encouraging employees to nap during the workday is more profitable than not!
+Research from the Rand Corporation found that sleep loss costs the U.S. economy $411 billion and 1.23 million workdays annually.

 So what are some tips to get that power nap in during your day?

-- It can wait – encourage positive sleep habits by silencing your electronics – those emails can wait!
+- It can wait – encourage positive sleep habits by silencing your electronics, so those emails can wait.

 Hafner, et al. “Sleep Deprivation Has Economic, Physical, and Social Consequences.”
 RAND Corporation, 30 Nov.
 2016, www.rand.org/pubs/research_reports/RR1791.html.